atk4/data/docs/model.rst

 .. php:method:: hasField($field)

-    Returns true if and only if a field with a corresponding name exists.
+    Returns true if a field with a corresponding name exists.

 .. php:method:: getField($field)